Editor’s Note: This blog entry was originally published on March 7, 2018, and was updated on May 28, 2020.

 Some car dealerships display QR codes on their vehicles’ window stickers.
 Scanning the code brings up the vehicle details for the potential buyer.

-QR Codes and Payments
+QR Code Payments

 Conclusion